 Growth in production and demand for free range chicken meat has been particularly strong over the past five years (approximately 15% of the total market) and this trend is expected to continue.

 Chicken meat production in Australia is dominated by a small number of large, vertically integrated, privately owned businesses.
+Inghams Enterprises (public company) & Baiada Poultry (private) supply 70% of meat chickens.
 These companies typically contract out the growing of their chickens to independent chicken growers.
 Approximately 800 contract growers rear about 80% of Australia’s meat chickens.

-The industry has a strong presence in rural and regional communities, directly employing about 40,000 people with a further 100,000 jobs dependent on chicken meat production.
+The industry has a strong presence in rural and regional communities, it accounts for 0.46% of employment across Australia directly employing about 58,000 people (full time equivalent) It accounts for 0.45% of Australian GDP.
 The chicken meat industry purchases around five per cent of all grain grown in Australia.